Habitable zone: History

+Extensions of the concept

-An update to the habitable zone concept came in 2000 when astronomers Peter Ward and Donald Brownlee introduced the idea of the "galactic habitable zone", which they later developed with Guillermo Gonzalez.
+In 1999, Guillermo Gonzalez and other noted that metals have important impact on planet formation and the development of life.
+Together with paleontologist Peter Ward and fellow astronomer Donald Brownlee Gonzalez introduced the idea of the "galactic habitable zone".
 The galactic habitable zone, defined as the region where life is most likely to emerge in a galaxy, encompasses those regions close enough to a galactic center that stars there are enriched with heavier elements, but not so close that star systems, planetary orbits, and the emergence of life would be frequently disrupted by the intense radiation and enormous gravitational forces commonly found at galactic centers.

+The discovery of exoplanets unlike any in the Solar System led to suggestions that life might emerge even in conditions outside of currently defined habitable zones.

 Subsequently, some astrobiologists propose that the concept be extended to other solvents, including dihydrogen, sulfuric acid, dinitrogen, formamide, and methane, among others, which would support hypothetical life forms that use an alternative biochemistry.
 In 2013, further developments in habitable zone concepts were made with the proposal of a circum- planetary habitable zone, also known as the "habitable edge", to encompass the region around a planet where the orbits of natural satellites would not be disrupted, and at the same time tidal heating from the planet would not cause liquid water to boil away.

-Determination
+Definition

+Thermodynamic properties of water depicting the conditions at the surface of the terrestrial planets: Mars is near the triple point, Earth in the liquid; and Venus near the critical point.

 A 'circumstellar habitable zone' is the region around a star which allows planets with liquid water.
-Whether a given planet in this zone has water depends up surface conditions are dependent on a host of different individual properties of that planet.
-This misunderstanding is reflected in excited reports of 'habitable planets'.
-Since it is completely unknown whether conditions on these distant HZ worlds could host life, different terminology is needed.

-Thermodynamic properties of water depicting the conditions at the surface of the terrestrial planets: Mars is near the triple point, Earth in the liquid; and Venus near the critical point.

-Whether a body is in the circumstellar habitable zone of its host star is dependent on the radius of the planet's orbit (for natural satellites, the host planet's orbit), the mass of the body itself, and the radiative flux of the host star.
-Given the large spread in the masses of planets within a circumstellar habitable zone, coupled with the discovery of super-Earth planets that can sustain thicker atmospheres and stronger magnetic fields than Earth, circumstellar habitable zones are now split into two separate regions—a "conservative habitable zone" in which lower-mass planets like Earth can remain habitable, complemented by a larger "extended habitable zone" in which a planet like Venus, with stronger greenhouse effects, can have the right temperature for liquid water to exist at the surface.
+Whether a planet is in the circumstellar habitable zone of its host star is dependent on the radius of the planet's orbit (for natural satellites, the host planet's orbit) and the radiative flux of the host star.
+These values are then used in climate models together with absorption coefficients for H_{2}_{0} and CO_{2} to calculate the edges of the zone.
+Two different cutoffs may be applied.
+For the conservative habitable zone the inner edge represents water loss as the planet overheats and the outer edge is the maximum greenhouse effect limit where the atmospheric absorption is inadequate to keep water from freezing.

+The optimistic habitable zone (OHZ) expands the range to allow for changes in the host star luminosity with age.
+Based on analysis of possible water on Venus and Mars in the past, the inner edge of the OHZ is called the "recent Venus" edge and the outer edge is called "early Mars".

+Different climate models give different predictions for the size of the zone.